Paleofauna of the Eocene Okanagan Highlands: Arachnids

 A single arachnid has been described fully from the Okanagan highlands, the Nursery web spider Palaeoperenethis thaleri, known from an adult male.
 This spider was likely aquatic as are the other members of the family, and based on morphological similarities, it was possibly closer in relation to African and Asian species in the Perenethis genus group then to the only modern genus in British Columbia Dolomedes.
-Another spider specimen, University of Alberta 5007 was noted by Wilson (1977) from the Kamloops area, and unspecified spider compression fossils were mentioned as occurring in passing by David Greenwood et al. (2005) while discussing the increasing taxonomic richness of the highlands, but without specific site information.
+Another spider specimen, University of Alberta 5007 was noted by Wilson (1977) from the Kamloops area, while various spiders have been attributed to the McAbee fossil beds.
+Undescribed male and female orb-web spiders were figured by Wehr (1998) from the Princeton area.
+Unspecified spider compression fossils were mentioned as occurring in passing by David Greenwood et al. (2005) while discussing the increasing taxonomic richness of the highlands, but without specific site information.
 Additionally, undiscussed amber fossils were mentioned by Poinar et al. (1999) in their initial report of Hat Creek amber inclusions.
 Other arachnid evidence has been recovered in the form of fossil hymenopterans placed in families known predate or parasitize spiders.
 A diverse undescribed fauna of the "parasitoid" wasp family Ichneumonidae is known, some species of which are known to parasitize eggs or adult spiders.
-Another family, Sphecidae, which is a documented opportunistic predator of spiders and certain insets is known from a few isolated fossils at McAbee and Republic.
+Another family, Sphecidae, which is a documented opportunistic predator of spiders and certain insects is known from a few isolated fossils at McAbee and Republic.
 Lastly the vespoid family Pompilidae has been found at both McAbee and Republic.
 This family, known as spider wasps, are behaviorally specialized as predators of spiders and a few other arachnids, provisioning newly laid eggs with a single spider as a larder to feed on while developing.
+Galling preserved on Acer species leaf fossils has been attributed to mites in the family Eriophyidae.